alkeshrails/property-listing-api/README.md

 Planned improvements for the application:
 - Add the ability for admin users to upload property images.
 - Configure a Rake task for scraping properties from the UrHouse website.

+The app is deployed on Render and accessible on https://property-list-ojui.onrender.com